stenglein-lab/2018_Todos_Santos/exercises/mapping_assembly_exercise.md

  - What percentage of the reads aligned to the boa constrictor mitochondrial genome?
  - Does that number make sense?

-The main output file from bowtie (and other read mappers) is a file in .sam format, which describes how reads aligned to the reference sequence.
+The main output file from bowtie (and other read mappers) is a file in [sam format](https://en.wikipedia.org/wiki/SAM_(file_format)), which describes how reads aligned to the reference sequence.
 The output file from our command is `SRR1984309_mapped_to_NC_007398.sam`

-[SAM](https://en.wikipedia.org/wiki/SAM_(file_format)) is a plain text format, so you can look at the first 20 lines by running this command:
+Sam is a plain text format, so you can look at the first 20 lines by running this command:

 ```